-COU RSE OBJECTIVES 1 To provide a basic understanding for inspecting materials in accordance wit specifications and standards. h industry 2 To introduce students to a variety of practical applications associated with ultrasonic test ting 3 They will learn basic principles of NDE methods and will able to select a testing process 5 4 ney will learn the magnetic particle testing techniques and their fundamental concepts 5 Be able to explain the purpose of the Equipment, Application, and standard techniques required to perform major non-destructive and destructive examinations of welds COU RSE OUTCOMES Upon successful completion of the course, the student will be able to: Cognitive Level CO1 Understand the Radiography testing K2 CO2 Apply the knowledge of Ultrasonic testing K3 CO3 Understand the Liquid penetrant and Eddy Current Testing K2 CO4 Analyze the magnetic particle testing techniques and their fundamental concepts K4 CO5 Differentiate various defect types and select the appropriate NDT methods for better evaluation. К3
+COU RSE OBJECTIVES 1 To provide a basic understanding for inspecting materials in accordance with h industry 1 specifications and standards.
+2 To introduce students to a variety of practical applications associated with ultrasonic test ing 3 They will learn basic principles of NDE methods and will able to select a testing process 4 They will learn the magnetic particle testing techniques and their fundamental concepts Be able to explain the purpose of the Equipment, Application, and standard techniques required to 3 perform major non-destructive and destructive examinations of welds COU RSE OUTCOMES Unon avagated completion of the course, the student will be able to: Cognitive Upon succession completion of the course, the student will be able to: Level CO1 Understand the Radiography testing K2 CO2 Apply the knowledge of Ultrasonic testing K3 CO3 Understand the Liquid penetrant and Eddy Current Testing K2 CO4 Analyze the magnetic particle testing techniques and their fundamental concepts K4 CO5 Differentiate various defect types and select the appropriate NDT methods for better K3 003 evaluation.
+K3

+Contr ibutior n of Co urse O utcom es towa rds ac hievem ent of Progra am

-Contribution of Course Outcomes towards achievement of Program Outcomes (1 - Low, 2 - Medium, 3 - High)
+Outcomes (1 - Low, 2 - Medium, 3 - High)

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2

-CO1 2 - 1 - 2 - - - - - - - - 2
+CO1 2 - 1 - 2 - I - I - - - 2

-CO2 2 - 1 - 3 - - - - - - - - 2
+CO2 2 - 1 - 3 - - - - - - - 2

-CO3 2 - 2 - 3 - - - 1 - - - 1 2
+CO3 2 - 2 - 3 - I - 1 - - - 1 2

-CO4 2 - 1 - 2 - - 1 - - - 1 2
+CO4 2 - 1 2 1 - - 1 2

-CO5 2 2 2 - 3 - - 1 - - - 1 2
+CO5 2 2 2 - 3 - - - 1 - - - 1 2